basin-dev/continue/docs/docs/walkthroughs/airbyte-plugin.md

 # `Airbyte` Plugin

-1. Check out a new branch
+1. Check out a new branch (what if changes?)
 2. Make all tests and connectors available to model
 3. Check for bypasses in the tests
 4. Remove every bypass discovered